writethedocs/www/README.md

 ### Updating CSS for the 2018 Theme

-The website for 2018 uses sass to compile all the assets it has, in order to modify the theme first you must install the dependencies of gulp, you can do that by running in the main directory:
+The website for 2018 uses SASS to compile all the assets it has.
+In order to modify the theme, you must first install the dependencies of `gulp`.
+In the main directory, run:

 ```
 npm install
 ```

-With that you will install all the requirements to minify your css, after that you only need to run:
+With that you will install all the requirements to minify your CSS;
+after that you only need to run:

 ```